We follow a process that gets them to the best result in the shortest amount of

 tangibly with the group.
 By getting ideas on paper, it allows your mind to move

 on from it.
 Those bad ideas might serve to spark a great idea that is a solution

 that works well for the problem we're designing for.

-Outside of the design sprint, many of our Designers enjoy using a dot-grid
+Many of our Designers enjoy using a dot-grid notebook from Baron Fig,

 As a team, we seek out new processes and techniques, try them out, and assess

 whether the broader team should use them.
-We use the Research Trello board to
+We use GitHub Issues to

 the hypothesis, implement, test, and review any new process that we believe will